 Enjoy Exmoor Glamping at Longlands which sits on the western border of the Exmoor National Park.
-Our 5 luxury safari tents at Longlands are in an Area of Outstanding Natural Beauty so we are perfectly positioned to enjoy onsite wildlife and dark skies as well as just being a short drive from the Exmoor National Park.
+Our 5 luxury safari tents at Longlands are in a North Devon Coast National Landscape, so we are perfectly positioned to enjoy onsite wildlife and dark skies as well as just being a short drive from the Exmoor National Park.

 Exmoor National Park

 The Park encompasses 267 square miles of unique, stunning countryside and 35 miles of dramatic coastline.
 It stretches 35 miles from Combe Martin in the west to Monksilver in the east and 22 miles from Minehead in the north to Dulverton in the south.

 The spectacular coast to the north of the park, with the highest sea cliffs in England, was one of the reasons why, in 1954, Exmoor was designated a National Park.

 The national park is stuffed with wildlife.
 Head over there, and maybe book on to a Wildlife Safari, to enjoy all that the park has to offer.
 Follow ancient paths and byways search for red deer and the famous Exmoor ponies.
 Red deer are the largest land animals in England and there are up to 4,000 roaming the park.
 The odds are good that you’ll spot one whilst you are there!

 The male red deer is called a stag and the female, a hind.
 They live separately within their herds for most of the year, it’s only towards the end of September that the herds start to mix, preparing for the ‘rut’ in mid October.
 If you’re planning a break with us is the summer you’ll be able to see the red deer in all of their ‘flaming’ glory as this is when their coats are at their most flamboyant.
 Holiday at Longlands just before we close at the end of October, and you’ll catch the rutting season where the stags compete and fight to command the hind herds.